Finding Materialized Models for Model Reuse: Introduction

-{We assume that the separation degree is positively correlated with the performance of the source model on the target task after retraining.
-Our assumption is based on an intuition commonly used in machine learning~\cite{DBLP:journals/pr/AfridiRS18, lda}, i.e., a good feature extractor {with more knowledge} for a specific dataset can well distinguish different classes of samples in the dataset after feature extraction.
-Fig.~\ref{fig:introduction_2} shows the low distinguishing ability of source model $M_{S_1}$ and the high distinguishing ability of source model $M_{S_2}$.
-Two classes of soft labels predicted by $M_{S_1}$ are mixed together due to {the low distinguishing ability of $M_{S_1}$}, and two classes of soft labels predicted by $M_{S_2}$ are separated clearly due to high distinguishing ability.} {To sum up, i) since the soft labels can well capture the distinguishing ability of each source model on the target dataset, even when the source dataset is greatly different from the target dataset, the metric is \textbf{effective}; ii) our metric computation avoids high retraining cost, and thus, it is \textbf{efficient}; iii) our metric does not rely on the model structure, and hence, it is \textbf{general} to support various AI models.
-In addition, as the dimension of the soft label could be high, we use dimension reduction to further improve the efficiency of our model selection method.} The key contributions are summarized as follows: \begin{itemize} \item \textit{Efficient source model selection framework.} We present an efficient source model selection framework SMS for model reuse.
-To the best of our knowledge, SMS is the first general framework to select appropriate source models without any training process.
-SMS is able to i) support the cases when the source dataset is greatly different from the target dataset; ii) support any type of AI model; and iii) offer efficient computation. \item \textit{Distinguishing-based metric.} We use the source model to embed samples in the target dataset into soft labels, based on which, we design a Gaussian mixture-based metric to evaluate the distinguishing ability of the source model on the target dataset. \item \textit{Improved SMS framework.} We propose an improved SMS, i.e., I-SMS, which utilizes an effective dimension reduction method to reduce the model selection time, and meanwhile, select high-quality source models. \item \textit{Extensive experiments.} We conduct extensive experiments on six public datasets to verify the effectiveness and efficiency of the proposed approaches on a range of practical model reuse workloads. \end{itemize}
+The key contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item \textit{Efficient materialized model query framework.} We present an efficient and general materialized model query framework \textsf{MMQ} for model reuse.
+To the best of our knowledge, \textsf{MMQ} is the first general framework to find appropriate materialized models without any training process and any source data. \textsf{MMQ} is able to i) work without any source data; ii) support the cases when the source labels are completely different from the target labels; iii) support any type of AI models; and iv) offer efficient computation. \item \textit{Metric for target-related knowledge.} We use the materialized model to embed samples in the target dataset into probability vectors, based on which we design a Gaussian mixture-based metric, i.e., separation degree, to evaluate the target-related knowledge of the materialized model on the target dataset. \item \textit{Improved MMQ.} We propose the improved \textsf{MMQ}, i.e., \textsf{I-MMQ}, which utilizes an effective dimensionality reduction method to cut down the model query time, and meanwhile, select appropriate materialized models. \item \textit{Extensive experiments.} We conduct extensive experiments on six public datasets and three types of tasks to verify the effectiveness and efficiency of the proposed approaches on a range of practical model reuse workloads. \end{itemize}